 Michael, one of the first members on the team, luckily was able to continue to maintain our VM cookbooks, one of the most important and mature components of the system, in the most dilligent and trusty way.

-We’d also like to mention Henrik, who’s done some tremendous work on community support, tickets and a lot of bug fixing over the last months.
-He’s also built the Mac OS X toolbar “watcher” app for Travis CI as well as Travis Lite, an alternative, light-weight web client for the Travis API.
+We’d also like to mention Sarah, who’s done some tremendous work on community support, tickets and a lot of bug fixing over the last months.
+She’s also built the Mac OS X toolbar “watcher” app for Travis CI as well as Travis Lite, an alternative, light-weight web client for the Travis API.

 More languages, pull request support, secure env vars and build artefacts